Chebet and Lokedi of Kenya win NYC Marathon races in debuts - WHIZ News

-NEW YORK (AP) — Evans Chebet of Kenya won the New York City Marathon men’s race and Sharon Lokedi of Kenya won the women’s race Sunday, both of them making a splash in their debuts.

-Daniel Do Nascimento, who had been leading the entire men’s race, collapsed 21 miles in.
-Chebet finished in 2 hours, 8 minutes and 41 seconds, which was 13 seconds ahead of second-place finisher Shura Kitata of Ethiopia.
+There was a scary moment in the men’s race when Daniel Do Nascimento, who had been leading the entire way, collapsed 21 miles in.
+Race officials said later that he was OK.

-Do Nascimento got out to a fast start on a unseasonably warm day and led by nearly 2 minutes for most of the race.
-The Brazilian collapsed at Mile 21, right before he got back into Manhattan, and was attended to by medical professionals.
-A few miles earlier, he had taken a quick 20-second bathroom break.

-Chebet, 33, pulled away from the pack chasing Do Nascimento as they headed over the bridge into Manhattan for the first time.
-After Do Nascimento’s collapse, Chebet took the lead and never was threatened the rest of the way.
-Chebet won the Boston Marathon earlier this year.
+The Brazilian ran the first half of the race in a blistering 1:01.22, which put him 2 minutes ahead of the course record pace.
+He had been leading by nearly 2 minutes for the first 15 miles before he started to slow down a bit.

 An hour earlier, the men’s and women’s wheelchair races ended with course records being broken.